Home Chapter 1 Chapter 2 Chapter 3 Progress

 He blinked hard.
 The ground seemed to tilt beneath him.

-"Ah... sorry...
-I should, um, go now..."
-Xie Lian mustered with a slight bow, suddenly too ashamed to look any of them in the eye.
-The dizzy feeling washed over him again, settling in his chest with an overwhelming heaviness.
+“Ah… sorry… I should, um, go now…” Xie Lian mustered with a slight bow, suddenly too ashamed to look any of them in the eye.
+The dizziness washed over him again, settling heavily in his chest.

 The ghosts waved cheerfully, oblivious, their voices echoing strangely as though the crowd was a further distance from where Xie Lian stood.
 As he turned away, his feet began moving on their own once again.
 He never noticed how his pace quickened—light at first, then faster, then faltering with each stumble, as if he were trying to outrun something that only he could sense.